Summary

 Physical activity patterns of Australians

-Although mostly preventable, over half of all Australian adults and a quarter of Australian children are overweight or obese.
+Although mostly preventable, over half of all Australian adults and a quarter of Australian children are overweight or have obesity.
 Many Australians have unhealthy eating habits, spend too much time sitting or lying down, use screen time as leisure and are not doing enough physical activity.

-Research by AusPlay and the Australian Bureau of Statistic’s National Health Survey on the recommended guidelines for physical activity and sedentary behaviour show:
+Research by AusPlay and the Australian Bureau of Statistic’s National Health Survey on the recommended guidelines for physical activity and exercise show:

 Adults:

-- Around one fifth of Australian adults (18-64 years) meet the recommended guidelines – moderate to vigorous intensity physical activity and muscle strengthening and toning.
+- Around one-fourth (24.6%) of Australian adults (18-64 years) meet the recommended guidelines – moderate to vigorous intensity physical activity and muscle strengthening and toning.
+Men (27%) were more likely to meet these guidelines than women (22%).

-- Physical activity decreases with age – around a quarter of people over 65 years were physically active for 30 minutes, 5 days each week.
+- Physical activity decreases with age – around a half of people over 65 years were not physically active for 30 minutes, 5 days each week.

 - People living in disadvantaged areas are less likely to exercise and to meet the recommended guidelines.